 New York does not have a state law that specifies the amount of notice your landlord must give you to enter rental property.
 If your landlord repeatedly violates your rights to privacy, or does things like removing windows or doors, turning off your utilities, or changing the locks, you would be considered "constructively evicted," as described above; this would usually justify you breaking the lease without further rent obligation.

 Landlords in most states (for example, Arizona) must make a reasonable effort to re-rent their units when a tenant breaks a lease, rather than charge the tenant for the total remaining rent due under the lease.
 Unfortunately, landlords in New York (Rios v.
 Carillo, 53 AD3d 111, 115 (2nd Dept. 2008); Smith v.
 James, 22 Misc.
-3d 128(A) (Supreme Court, Appellate Term, 9th & 10th Dist., 2009)) do not have the same responsibility to “mitigate damages” by trying to rent their property reasonably quickly and keeping their losses to a minimum if you move before a lease ends.
-In New York, however, the law is unclear or courts have been divided on the issue of the landlord’s responsibility to minimize losses when a tenant breaks a lease.
+3d 128(A) (Supreme Court, Appellate Term, 9th & 10th Dist., 2009)) do not have the same responsibility to “mitigate damages” by trying to rent their property reasonably quickly.
+Once the new tenant begins paying rent, the old tenant's responsibility for rent for the balance of the original rent term ends.

-If live in New York and want to break your lease, but don’t have a legally justified reason, such as one of those described above, try to work something out with your landlord.
+If you live in New York and want to break your lease but don’t have a legally justified reason, such as one of those described above, try to work something out with your landlord.
 Don’t just move out and hope your landlord gets a new tenant quickly and doesn’t charge you for the remaining time on your lease.
-Provide your landlord as much notice as possible and write a sincere letter explaining why you need to leave early.
-Ideally, you can offer your landlord a qualified replacement tenant with good credit and references, to sign a new lease.
+Provide your landlord with as much notice as possible and write a sincere letter explaining why you need to leave early.
+Ideally, you can offer your landlord a qualified replacement tenant with good credit and references to sign a new lease.